-Artifact/ Assessment How was the assessment developed?
-How does the assessment provide evidence for meeting the identified standards?
-How was the quality of the assessment/evidence determined or assured?
-What criteria for success have been established or measured, and how?
-Teacher Candidate Observation Form The Teacher Candidate Observation Form is comprised of items extracted from the Danielson Framework for Teaching instrument.
-Alignment to InTASC standards and content validity A panel of 11 P-12 clinicians viewed two 20-minute teaching vignettes and conducted independent evaluations of the teaching performance using this tool.
-CVR mean =03 with CVR (Critical, 11) = .59 and no single item meeting critical value of .59 ICC = .59.
-The rating scale was adjusted to reflect course grading conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class ICC of .4 - .59 reflects "fair" inter- rater agreement, requirements, but the criteria and indicators were not adjusted from the Framework.
+Artifact/ How was the How does How was the quality What

+Assessment assessment the of the criteria for

+developed? assessment assessment/evidence success

+provide determined or have been

+evidence for assured? established

+meeting the or

+identified measured,

+standards? and how?

+Teacher The Teacher Alignment A panel of 11 P-12 CVR mean

+Candidate Candidate to InTASC clinicians viewed two =03 with

+Observation Observation standards 20-minute teaching CVR

+Form Form is and content vignettes and (Critical, 11)

+comprised of validity conducted = .59 and

+items independent no single

+extracted evaluations of the item

+from the teaching meeting

+Danielson performance using critical value

+Framework this tool. of .59

+for Teaching

+instrument.
+Analyses were ICC = .59.

+The rating conducted using the ICC of .4 -

+scale was Lawshe Content .59 reflects

+adjusted to Validity Ration (CVR) "fair" inter-

+reflect course statistic (validity) and rater

+grading the Fisher Intra-class agreement,

+requirements, but the criteria and indicators were not adjusted from the Framework.
 Correlation Coefficient (ICC) for reliability. and .6 is considered "good."
 Lesson Planning A group of faculty and cooperating teachers collaborated to create the lesson planning template to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
 The template requires candidates to plan for and explain elements of lessons on which inservice teacher evaluations were based.
 Alignment to InTASC standards and content validity A panel of 8 EPP faculty each conducted four independent rubricbased evaluations of anonymous lesson plan work samples submitted by candidates in four different initial teacher preparation programs.
 Analyses were conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class Correlation Coefficient (ICC) for reliability.
 CVR mean =58 with CVR (Critical, 8) = .75 and 13 items (62%) meeting critical value of .75 ICC = .573.
 ICC of .459 reflects "fair" interrater agreement, and .6 is considered "good."
 P12 Student Learning Impact Assessment A group of faculty and cooperating teachers collaborated to create the student learning impact Alignment to InTASC standards and content validity A panel of 8 EPP faculty each conducted four independent rubricbased evaluations of anonymous student learning impact work samples submitted by candidates in four CVR mean =61 with CVR (Critical, 8) = .75 and 7 items (78%) meeting critical value of .75 assessment to align with (at the time) new Louisiana Compass and Common Core State Standards' expectations.
 The assessment requires candidates to plan for, create, administer, and analyze student learning.
 Candidates then reflect on and make instructional decisions based on their analyses. different initial teacher preparation programs.
 Analyses were conducted using the Lawshe Content Validity Ration (CVR) statistic (validity) and the Fisher Intra-class Correlation Coefficient (ICC) for reliability.
 ICC = .954.
 ICC greater than .75 reflects "excellent" inter-rater reliability.
 Dispositional Evaluation - Initial Programs Faculty created the dispositional evaluation based on agreed-upon best practices and constructs outlined in InTASC standards.
 Alignment to InTASC standards and content validity Face validity established by 1) aligning items to constructs, 2) avoiding bias and ambiguous language, and 3) stating items in actionable terms.
 Analysis was conducted using the CAEP Evaluation Framework for EPP- Created Assessments, resulting in "below sufficient," Rating = "Sufficient"